 If you are eligible to travel alone, you can request to remove the Mandatory Support Person designation on your file.

 All children aged 0 – 12 years must be accompanied by a parent, guardian or support person.

 If the child is 0-5 years of age:

 - The accompanying parent, guardian or support person must pay a fare.

-If the child is 6-12 years of age, both the child and the accompanying parent, guardian or support person must pay a fare.
+- If the child is 6 to 12 years of age, both the child and the accompanying parent or guardian must pay a fare.